Gurjarkarmveer/Brainwave-Matrix-Solutions_Task2/README.md

 ## 📌 Overview
 This project performs **Sentiment Analysis** on Twitter data using **Python, NLP (Natural Language Processing), NLTK, and WordCloud** for text cleaning, preprocessing, and visualization.
 The cleaned dataset is later integrated with **Power BI** for interactive dashboards, KPIs, and sentiment-based insights.
+The model classifies user sentiment as:
+- ✅ **Positive** – When the tweet expresses a favorable or happy tone.
+- ❌ **Negative** – When the tweet reflects criticism, dislike, or anger.
+- ⚪ **Neutral** – When the tweet is objective, balanced, or lacks emotion.

 ---
 ## ⚙️ Features